 Photo courtesy of Toshiyuki Imai via Creative Commons 2.0 license

 Biometrics get a lot of mentions as “the future” of security in important situations, whether it’s screening at airports and stadiums or fraud prevention when making payments.
-But did you know that in Mexico, banks have already been using biometrics in their everyday operations for over a decade?
+But did you know that in Mexico, banks have already been using biometrics in their everyday operations for nearly a decade?

 When opening a new account at many Mexican banks today, the first requirement is to scan your thumbprint on a biometric reader.
 Then, for future transactions, the thumbprint scan serves as a “signature,” verifying the customer’s identity.
 Typically, the process only takes a few seconds – as fast as entering a PIN number, yet more secure – and the devices themselves can cost $100 or less.